 - Doesn’t monitor network throughput

-Pricing: Open source and hence free to use.
+Nagios is open source and hence Free to use.

 OpenNMS is an open-source network management platform that’s designed for building network monitoring solutions.